The Enduring Value of a Communcation Degree

 Top Job Titles & Median Annual Salaries

-Salaries reflect median earnings and can vary by experience, location, and industry.
+Medians vary by experience, location, and industry.

 Salary Growth Potential: A Career Ladder

-Illustrative progression in communications roles (approximate annual salaries).
+Illustrative progression in communications roles (annual salaries).

 $270,000